nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 The name of the game will be - Wisdom of the Trees - (智慧の林 in Japanese).

-And we are the - c本y crew -.
+And we are the - c本y crew - (pronounced K crew).

 The words "cây" means "tree" or "木" in Chinese and pronounced like "K" in Vietnamese, while "本" means "root" and looks like "Â".
 The similarities between languages are fascinating.